REPAIR SHOP MANAGEMENT: INCENTIVE PAY PLANS

-It would be difficult to cover all of the ways in which I had a poor grasp of how to hire, lead and compensate team members here in one blog, so let me focus on what works and why relative to incentive pay.
+It would be difficult to cover all of how I had a poor grasp of how to hire, lead and compensate team members here in one blog, so let me focus on what works and why relative to incentive pay.

 Better Employees Start with Better Pay Plans

-In a recent blog I detailed the principles of Hiring and Retaining Quality People.
+In a recent blog I detailed the principles of Repair Shop Management: Hiring and Retaining Quality People”.
 Making the transition to better, more capable employees changed my business and my life forever!
 But this change could not have been sustained without applying true incentives and compensation plans that worked!